JanHerca/urantiapedia/output/wikijs/en/article/Stephen_Zendt/Closed_Circle_or_Open_Book.md

 We learn that God is not a stern dictator and arbiter.
 Instead, God turns out to he a welcoming, saving, loving, intellectually stimulating, Father.
 There are rules, but they are methods of becoming more real, more loving, more giving human beings.

 We accept the invitation to come home to the center of all things.
 After all, the creator of all things has issued to each of us the open invitation to join him in Paradise.
-The joy and peace of God's universal plan of transIbrmation and ascension is ours to choose.
+The joy and peace of God's universal plan of transformation and ascension is ours to choose.

 Just prior to listing the mortal insights of Morontia Mota, an archangel makes the following statement: _“Even now you should learn to water the garden of your heart as well as to seek for the dry sands of knowledge.
 Forms are valueless when lessons are learned.
 No chick may be had without the shell and no shell is of any worth after the chick is hatched.”_ <a id="a79_360"></a>[[UB 48:6.32](/en/The_Urantia_Book/48#p6_32)]